Sphynx Cat Care & Health

 Dry Complete Cat Food

-One advantage of dry food is that it will no go off nor will it attract flies.
-This makes it safe to leave down for your cat(s) to feed on day and night and it will remain palatable something that does not apply to wet or BARF food.
+One advantage of dry food is that it will not go off or attract flies.
+This makes it safe to leave down for your cat(s) to feed on day & night remaining palatable & avoiding waste - a lot of which does not apply to wet or BARF food.

-The hard crunch of the dry food helps to keep your cats teeth and gums clean healthy and, as bad teeth are a major issue for many cats this must make the decision to keep dry food in your cats' diet either as a sole source of nutrition or as a dual feed diet with wet food is of high value
+The hard crunch of dry food helps to keep a cats teeth & gums clean healthy.
+Bad teeth are a major issue for many cats so having dry food only or including it as part of a dual food diet in commercially fed cats is of high value.

 A cat must ALWAYS have plenty of clean, fresh water available at all times.
 A cat fed on a dry food only diet requires more water.